 What defines a Pollinator Pathway?
 Pathways vs Pockets

-and botanists, who are representing companies or non-profits, to neighborhood organizers or individual homeowners.
+The enthusiasm for this project includes people with a broad range of experiences and resources – from professionals like landscape architects, developers, and botanists, who are representing companies or non-profits, to neighborhood organizers or individual homeowners.
 However, there is confusion around what constitutes a pathway versus a pocket.

-A Pathway is the goal.
-It provides habitat connection by connecting two fragmented green spaces.
-Examples of Pollinator Pathways are connecting one city park to another city park or large scale development, or a regional network connecting significant parkland.
+A Pollinator PathwayA Pathway is the goal.
+It provides connection by connecting two fragmented green spaces.
+Examples of Pollinator Pathways are connecting one park to another park, or a regional network connecting significant parkland.

-A Pollinator Pocket offers habitat to pollinating insects without being connected to another green space—such as a yard, a planting strip, a series of yards on a block, or a city park.
+A Pollinator PocketA Pollinator Pocket is not a pathway, but it can serve as an anchor point for one.
+It supports pollinating insects without being connected to another green space—such as a yard, a planting strip, a series of yards on a block, or a city park.

 Connect LandscapeThe first definition of a Pollinator Pathway is that it connect two green spaces.
 This is easier to do if you’re a utility corridor, and much harder to do if you’re a homeowner gathering a network.

-Design is important – for pollinators and humans.
+Maintain High Standards of Civic DesignDesign is important – especially in human-dominated landscapes.
 A Pollinator Pathway’s emphasis on native plants means they require extra planning to ensure lasting design.

-Meet Ecological StandardsAll new projects use minimum percentages of native plants, are hardy/drought tolerant, meet pollinator requirements, and are pesticide free.
+Meet Ecological StandardsAll new projects use very high minimum percentages of native plants, are hardy/drought tolerant, meet pollinator requirements, and are pesticide free.

-In an urban context, a Pollinator Pathway is about not displacing urban density.
-In other words, it is not about creating meadows, but about thoughtful consideration of space.
+Don’t Displace DensityIn an urban context, a Pollinator Pathway is about not displacing urban density.
+This means using Transfer of Development, or, at minimum, only using underused space.

-You are building a system for other species.
+Have Long-Term Maintenance PlansYou are building a system for other species.
 A Pollinator Pathway must be cared for, for the long haul.